tdwg/rs.tdwg.org/process/process-vocabulary.md

 ```
 termlist_uri = ''
 ```
 For TDWG-minted terms, this value MUST be left as the empty string and the termlist IRI will be the same as the namespace IRI.
 However, when terms are borrowed from other non-TDWG vocabularies to be included within a TDWG vocabulary, an [IRI for the borrowed term list conforming to the term list IRI pattern](https://github.com/tdwg/rs.tdwg.org#3rd-level-iris-denoting-term-lists) MUST be minted.
 The subdomain MUST be `rs.tdwg.org` and the first level IRI component following the subdomain MUST be the standard component for the vocabulary that is borrowing the terms.
 The second level IRI component SHOULD be a short, memorable string commonly associated with the borrowed vocabulary.
-See [this table](../term-lists/term-lists.csv)for examples.
+See [this table](../term-lists/term-lists.csv) for examples.

 ### 2.1.2 Editing the template files for new term lists, vocabularies, and standards

 When existing metadata records are updated for term lists, vocabularies, and standards, the basic metadata for those resources (labels, descriptions, and other properties such as preferred namespace abbreviations) are copied from the previous version.
-Changes to those properties would need to be made manually.
+Changes to those properties would need to be made manually prior to publishing the data.
 However, when a new term list, vocabulary, or standard is created, values for those basic metadata properties MUST be provided from template files.
 Those files are located [here](files_for_new).
 Follow the patterns in the files while changing the values to those appropriate for the new resource.
 It is not necessary to provide values for modified or created dates since they will be generated automatically.

 When a new resource is created, template files for resources below it in the standards hierarchy MUST also be created.
 It is not necessary to edit template files at a higher level if the higher-level resource already exists.
 For example, adding a new vocabulary to the Darwin Core standard would require editing the template `new_vocabulary.csv` and `new_term_list.csv` files, but not the `new_standard.csv` file.